paulhibbing/AGread/cran-comments.md

 ## Resubmission:
 This is a resubmission, which has incorporated the following changes:

+* Added support for reading binary .gt3x files
+* Added reintegration function
+* Expanded support for files with inclinometer columns, to allow un-coded or dummy-coded data
+* Added chunking as an option for reading RAW.csv files that are too large and cause memory issues
+* Added option to apply autocalibration with GGIR
+* Added option to return raw (uncollapsed) data (#3, @srlamunion)
+* Updated time stamp calculations and time zone specifications where needed
+* Set up automated testing for continued development

 ## Test environments
 * local Windows 10 install, R 3.5.0